Dynamic watermarking combines a familiar method of protecting images with the principle of image streaming. Here’s what you need to know.

 As dynamic watermarks are applied to images that are streamed, the image itself is protected against being downloaded, such as through right-click or drag-and-drop actions.
 This in turn means that it’s not possible to use conventional methods of removing watermarks on images that bear dynamic watermarks.

 Conventional watermarks are always displayed at the same proportion to the rest of the image, wherever they are viewed.
 This means that they may not be seen as easily on mobile devices, which compromises their ability to deter thieves.

-Dynamic watermarks can be set to be responsive, which means that they can adjust themselves according to how the image is being viewed.
+Depending on your settings, image-based dynamic watermarks may be responsive, which means that they can adjust themselves according to how the image is being viewed.

 Do dynamic watermarks prevent theft?

 Our research shows that conventional watermarks do discourage image theft, without quite stopping it completely.

 The thief may attempt to remove the watermark embedded within an image, or even use it with authorization with the watermark intact (it’s rare, but it does happen).